osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 # Quick Start Instructions:

-* Docker is required to run the automated evaluation.
+* Docker is required to create a Dockerhub image.
 Please follow the [VRX Docker install tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/installDocker) and the [Nvidia Docker install tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/installNvidiaDocker) if you are using an Nvidia GPU.

 * Create a Dockerhub account [here](https://hub.docker.com/signup) if you do not already have one.
 Take note of your username.